Summer Tours in Alaska

 Arctic Circle Tour

 Take off for the ultimate Alaskan roadtrip as you venture north on the famed Dalton Highway to reach the Arctic Circle.
-Absorb the immensity of the Alaskan tundra, see the Trans-Alaska Pipeline, and cross over the Yukon River on this scenic drive to the Arctic Circle .
+Absorb the immensity of the Alaskan tundra, see the Trans-Alaska Pipeline, and cross over the Yukon River on Airlink’s scenic Arctic Circle Tours.

-After you get picked up from your hotel, head north towards the Arctic Circle, stopping at a grocery store on your way out of town to pick up food and snacks for the journey.
-Drive across vast and barren stretches of the immense tundra, and see the Trans-Alaska Pipeline snaking its way across the landscape.
+After you get picked up from your Fairbanks hotel, head north towards the Arctic Circle.
+We’ll stop at a local grocery store for food and water before driving across vast and barren stretches of the immense tundra.
+The road loosely follows the Trans-Alaska Pipeline as it snakes its way across the landscape.
+This adventure will last 12 – 14 hours.

-A few hours out of Fairbanks, get on the famed James Dalton Highway, which transports truckers all the way to the icy shores of the Arctic Ocean.
 Cover a total of 400 miles (640 km) of wild northern terrain, making stops along the way to snap photos, stretch your legs, and watch for wildlife.
-Cross over the blue ribbon of the Yukon River, spot the promontory of Finger Mountain, and arrive at the Arctic Circle Sign, where you can collect a commemorative Arctic Circle certificate in this far-north locale before the return drive to Fairbanks.
+There is an excellent chance to see moose and occasionally a bear!
+Cross over the Yukon River, spot the promontory of Finger Mountain, and arrive at the Arctic Circle Sign, where you can collect a commemorative Arctic Circle certificate before the return drive to Fairbanks.

 $195 per person